idega/xperious/README.md

 3. Modify `JAVA_OPTS` in `tomcat/startup.sh`.
 Add the following parameter:

 		-Didegaweb.jcr.home=/var/jcr/xperious

+4. Make sure that application is configured with the proper image host address.
+Check property `com.idega.travel.image_host` under workspace.
+For local setup it should be:

+		com.idega.travel.image_host = http://localhost:8080

 ### jvm
 1. Modify `JAVA_OPTS` in `tomcat/startup.sh`.
 Consider using the following value: